 And that takes time.

-Here at Boost Blog Traffic, we usually spend at least 20 hours on each and every post.
+Here at Smart Blogger, we usually spend at least 20 hours on each and every post.
 In the beginning, when it was only me, I could only publish about one post per month.
 The entire year, I think we published a total of 13 posts, but each and every one of them were fantastic.

 Eventually, we moved up to one article a week, but only when we were confident we could do it without sacrificing quality.
 In other words, yes, publishing more is helpful, but only if the posts you publish continue to be the best in your space.

 Oh, and you also have to promote the hell out of the suckers.

 2. You’re spending less time promoting your posts than writing them.